VCnockaert/dd4/readme.md

 ## Program structure

 The program consists out of three parts, the input handler, the algoritm itself and the output handler.
 The schedule algoritm only consists out of a small fraction of the program, only 32 out of the total 201 lines of Python code.
-The majority of lines regulates input and output handling.
+The majority of code lines thus regulates input and output handling.

 ## The schedule algoritm